Abenezer-A/web-examiner-portfolio/README.md

       -> user-friendly
       -> face-recognition.

+difficult challenge i encounter in this project is:

+      -> integrating the face-recognition with the login.
+      -> test creator from the admin input

 still there is unfinished work on this project so if ur interested let's talk.

 - ` Email:abenezeralemayehu1819@gmail.com `